polarsource/polar/README.md

 3. **Monthly budget (Soon).** Automatically distribute a monthly budget across dependencies.
 Going from one-off to subscription.

 Read more in our [Hello World](https://github.com/orgs/polarsource/discussions/391) announcement.

-#### Currently in Private Alpha
-[Request an invite](https://polar.sh/request).
-We'll shortly send out invites and on weekly basis as we build towards a public beta.

 ## Roadmap, Issues & Feature Requests
 [Join our discussions](https://github.com/orgs/polarsource/discussions) to help shape the future of Polar and to see what we're working on.
 We're excited to hear from you!